-Additionally, customers will be able to use the Freesat Mobile App to control their set-top boxes, and set recordings and reminders on the go (a feature that was recently removed from YouView, sparking outrage).
+Additionally, customers will be able to use the Freesat Mobile App to control their set-top boxes, and set recordings and reminders on the go.

 The four boxes are differentiated by their recording capabilities – and storage space:

-- The Freesat 4K TV Box is a Freesat player with streaming apps, but without any recording capabilities Pre-order it here.
+- The Freesat 4K TV Box is a Freesat player with streaming apps, but without any recording capabilities.
+Order it here from Amazon or from Currys.

 - Freesat Recordable 4K TV Box 500GB – Can also be used to record up to four different programmes at the same time, as well as Pause and Rewind live TV.
 With 500GB, you can record up to 250 hours of content.
-Pre-order it here.
-(Update: Ordering should be available again soon)
+Order it here from Currys.

 - Freesat Recordable 4K TV Box 1TB – Same features as the 500GB box, with the space to record up to 500 hours of content.
-Pre-order it here.
-(Update: Ordering should be available again soon)
+Order it here from Currys.

 - Freesat Recordable 4K TV Box 2TB – Record up to 1,000 hours of content.
-(Ordering should be available again soon)
+Order it here from Currys.